 Each year, manufacturers may withdraw some pesticide products used by gardeners for a variety of commercial reasons.

 When a pesticide is withdrawn, the Chemicals Regulation Directorate (CRD) allows a period of time for the product to be used up safely until a specific expiry date, after which it cannot legally be used.
-You can check the garden database for expiry dates of products or see our news on withdrawn products.
+You can check the garden database for expiry dates of products.

 However, withdrawn products are often replaced by new ones.
 In most cases there will be other pesticides available to control a particular problem.
 Garden centres, DIY shops, or pesticide companies can provide information or advice about alternative or replacement pesticide products or you can try www.garden-care.org.uk.